jolting32/HGather/README.md

 If you update the prices while in game, make sure to use the **/hgather update** command to update the prices.

 ## Updates
+August 12, 2025
+- Updated the item list for the tracker.
+	- Added more items to the list that were not there before.
+- Added a check box to always keep Hgather open
+	- This is an optional check box to always keep it open.
+Checking the box will also check the visible option as well.
+- The list automatically sort by alphabetical order.
+	- All the list will not display items in alphabetical order.

+June 13, 2025
+- Removed the hunt percentage as it broke the Addon and it is not needed.
+	- This is not in the Hunt tab as you may kill different mobs and the results will not be accurate.

 June 12, 2025
 - Changed the variables for the chat to monitor.
-	This fixed it to where certain items would never be counted because of the wording.
+	- This fixed it to where certain items would never be counted because of the wording.
 The problem existed when it was matching the message wording.
 - Moved the variables outside of the if statement to capture the text before the if statement.
-	This fixed the issue to where the count would not be exact.
+	- This fixed the issue to where the count would not be exact.
 The problem was if a different message came in right after the item was gotten, it would take the new message instead of the intended message.
 - Added a percentage to the break counter for mining.
-	This enhances the addon to show how often breaks will happen.
+	- This enhances the addon to show how often breaks will happen.
 - Added in percentage to all items gathered.
-	This enhances the addon to show how likely you are to get an item.
+	- This enhances the addon to show how likely you are to get an item.
 - Updated the item list for the tracker.
-	Added more items to the list that were not there before.
+	- Added more items to the list that were not there before.
 - Cleaned up the code a little due to the changes that were made.
-	I removed several things from the addon that were redundant after the changes that were implemented.
+	- I removed several things from the addon that were redundant after the changes that were implemented.

-June 13, 2025
-- Removed the hunt percentage as it broke the Addon and it is not needed.
-	This is not in the Hunt tab as you may kill different mobs and the results will not be accurate.

-August 12, 2025
-- Updated the item list for the tracker.
-	Added more items to the list that were not there before.
-- Added a check box to always keep Hgather open
-	This is an optional check box to always keep it open.
-Checking the box will also check the visible option as well.
-- The list automatically sort by alphabetical order.
-	All the list will not display items in alphabetical order.